- Academic Affairs

-The scope of this policy includes all faculty, staff and students who have or are responsible for an account (or any form of access that supports or requires a password) on any system connected to the campus network, has access to the campus network, or stores any non-public UMB information.
+The scope of this policy includes all faculty, staff, students, visitors, and guests who have or are responsible for an account (or any form of access that supports or requires a password) on any system connected to the campus network, has access to the campus network, or stores any non-public UMB information.

 General network practices are defined to protect the integrity of organizational networks.
 These practices must be followed to assure adequate protection of system security, as well as appropriate user access.

 - Only UMB authorized personnel will configure and connect devices to the campus network infrastructure.
-These devices include, but are not limited to, bridges, firewalls, intrusion detection devices, network monitoring tools, VPN devices, routers and hubs and wireless access points.
+These devices include, but are not limited to, bridges, firewalls, intrusion detection devices, network monitoring tools, virtual private network (VPN) devices, routers and hubs and wireless access points.

 - External connections to any critical system must be established through an approved VPN connection provided by the Center for Information Technology Services (CITS) or another school or department.

-- Any requests for waivers to these Standards must be approved by the campus Campus IT Security Officer.
+- Any requests for waivers to these standards must be approved by the UMB Chief Information Security Officer (CISO).

 - No network equipment will be installed or located outside of designated wiring closet or equipment room accessible only to authorized personnel.
 These devices include, but are not limited to bridges, firewalls, intrusion detection devices, network monitoring tools, VPN devices, routers, switches, etc.

-- The use of all security devices or security software monitoring tools must be with the approval of the UMB Information Security Officer.
+- The use of all security devices or security software monitoring tools must be with the approval of the UMB CISO.

 - No data or files shall be shared illegally on the campus networks.

-- UMB CITS Communications must approve installation of any wireless network equipment on the campus wireless network.
+- CITS Network & Communication Systems must approve installation of any wireless network equipment on the campus wireless network.

 Violations of network standards are subject to disciplinary action.
 Violations include, but are not limited to: